Skip to content

 • PASS — Gate is done.
 Pipeline continues to post-gate phases.

-• ROUTE — Orchestrator activates the target phase (e.g., developer), waits for it to complete, increments {gate}_gate_iteration, and loops back to step 1.
+• ROUTE — Orchestrator activates the target phase, waits for completion, then loops back to step 1.

 • ESCALATE — Pipeline halts.
 Human intervention required.

-7. Budget check — If the gate has exhausted its max_iterations budget without passing, the orchestrator auto-escalates.
+7. Budget check — If the gate exhausts its max_iterations budget without passing, the orchestrator auto-escalates.

 ParameterValueDescription

-POLL_INTERVAL3 secondsHow often the orchestrator checks for signal files
+POLL_INTERVAL3 secondsHow often the orchestrator reads the JSONL channel

 PHASE_TIMEOUT20 minutesMax time a standard phase can run before escalation